xcore/sc_multi_uart/_sources/Programming Guide.txt

 Programming Guide
 ==================

-This section discusses the programming aspects of the multi-UART component and typical implementation and usage of the API.
+This section discusses the programming aspects of the Multi-UART component and typical implementation and usage of the API.

 Structure
 ~~~~~~~~~~